ocotillo-works/GeoTIFF-waypoints/README.md

-# GeoTIFF-waypoints
+# Geo-Referenced Waypoints with Python

-Open a GeoTIFF image, click to add mission waypoints, then export your plan.
+This project allows users to click on a GeoTIFF image, add waypoints at the clicked locations, and view the corresponding geographic coordinates.
+The project also allows users to draw lines between sequential waypoints and export these waypoints in a format suitable for mission planning software.

 ## TODO
 - [x] Zoom/enhance visual size of tif